krevanth/FreeAHB/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## About
+## Notice

 This is the official FreeAHB repo.
 The repository provides an AHB 2.0 Master which supports the AHB protocol standard 2.0 including SPLIT/RETRY support.
 Please note that WRAP type transfer is not supported i.e., the AHB master cannot issue WRAP transfers.

-## What happened to the repo and it's forks ?
+### What happened to the repo and it's forks ?

 The repo https://github.com/krevanth/freeahb was detached from its forks (as an unintended consequence) when the repo was made private and was then deleted from GitHub.
-The repo has now been restored at the same URL as before i.e., https://github.com/krevanth/freeahb and those who have forked the repo before are encouraged to make a new fork based on https://github.com/krevanth/freeahb.
+The repo has now been restored from a combination of local backups and downstream forks (i.e., online backups) and is now at the same URL as before i.e., https://github.com/krevanth/freeahb and those who have forked the repo before are encouraged to make a new fork based on https://github.com/krevanth/freeahb.
 Apologies for the inconvenience caused.

 Unfortunately, the issue history and the list of the repo's forks could not be restored.

 ## Installing Tools

 `sudo apt install iverilog verilator cargo gtkwave`

 `cargo install svlint`

 ## Make Targets

 `make sim` will run the included test and open the VCD in GTKWave.
 Simulation files are created in the `obj` directory.